statycc/pymwp/guide/0_index.md

 * $p$ --- polynomial
 * $\infty$ --- infinite

-Ordering:  $0 < m < w < p < \infty$.
+with ordering:  $0 < m < w < p < \infty$.
 The analysis name also comes from these coefficients.

 After analysis, two outcomes are possible.
-(A) The program has a polynomial growth, or (B) the analysis determines it is impossible to establish such a bound.
+(A) The program's variables values can be bounded by a polynomial in the input's values, or (B) the analysis determines it is impossible to establish such a bound.
-Due to non-determinism, may derivation paths need to be explored to determine this result.
+Due to non-determinism, many derivation paths need to be explored to determine this result.

 The analysis succeeds if -- for some derivation -- no pair of variables is characterized by $\infty$-flow.
 That is, obtaining an $\infty$-free derivation implies existence of a polynomial growth bound;